 The world’s biggest international annual congress on Psychosis and Bipolarity.
 In 2014 the Winter Workshop on Psychosis merged with the International Review of Bipolar Disorders to form the International Review of Psychosis & Bipolarity (IRPB) conference which was held in Athens.
 The International Review of Psychosis & Bipolarity (IRPB) 2015 will be held in Lisbon.

 The International Forum of Psychosis & Bipolarity (IFPB), chaired by Prof Jules Angst, is the parent society for the International Review of Psychosis & Bipolarity.
 The IFPB is a non-profit organisation dedicated to helping practitioners keep up-to-date on current thinking and treatments and management strategies.

 WANeuroTech is a biennial conference which focuses on innovations and developments in the study of neurotechnology.
 The parent association of the same name is non-profit making and committed to the development of a forum for researchers, clinicians and industry to allow sharing of knowledge and cross-fertilization of ideas for the betterment of all involved.

 Burning Issues in Psychiatry is a biennial conference focused on psychiatry and located in the Middle East.
 The inaugural event took place in Lebanon and highlighted developments in opinion and treatment of the Bipolar Spectrum.
 The theme of the next conference is Relationships in Psychiatry, however it was decided not to hold the conference in 2013 due to scheduling difficulties.
-The current proposal is that the conference will be held every four years in Beirut, anticipating that by 2015 the current conflict in Syria will have settled down.
+The current proposal is that the conference will be held every four years in Beirut, anticipating that by 2016 the current conflict in Syria will have settled down.
 The associated society, also Burning Issues in Psychiatry, drives the objective of the conference all year round, encouraging the sharing of information and knowledge.